tsuriga/imgurArchiver-chrome/README.md

   * the Archive button now shows an error page if pressed while not browsing an imgur gallery
   * both single and multiple image albums with videos (gifs) should now work
+* v1.2.1 (2015-11-17): debug printing now includes a message on network error

 ## IDEAS ##